 Complera side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Complera: hives, blistering skin rash with fever; mouth sores, eye redness, difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Complera: hives, blistering skin rash with fever; mouth sores, eye redness, difficulty breathing; swelling of your face, lips, tongue, or throat.

 Some people develop lactic acidosis while taking Complera.
 Early symptoms may get worse over time and this condition can be fatal.
 Get emergency medical help if you have even mild symptoms such as: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, fast or uneven heart rate, dizziness, or feeling very weak or tired.